r-hub/proposal/proposal.md

 ### Build server: Jenkins in a container (week 1)

-Jenkins [1] server, running in a Docker container.
+[Jenkins][jenkins] server, running in a Docker container.
 We need one master server to start with.
 We will run it in the cloud, initially on DigitalOcean.
-We will use dokku [2] to manage it (and also other microservices in containers).
-We will probably switch to something more integrated in the futre, like Kubernetes [3] on CoreOS [4], but initially Dokku will be enough.
+We will use [dokku][dokku] to manage it (and also other microservices in containers).
+We will probably switch to something more integrated in the future, like Kubernetes [kubernetes] on CoreOS [coreos], but initially dokku will be enough.

 We will not expose Jenkins directly to the users, but both users and admins will access it through an HTTP API (the r-hub API).
 The reason for this is